PaulJManoogian/Focus/README.md

 - `project` A project name associated with the task to help sort the data when used with reporting tools when the data is exported
 - `client` The client name to help group data per project source

- Items that don't have a status of "Completed" do not show up on the "stats" display at the command line.

 -----